ProvincieZeeland/cps-connector/README.md

 ### 0.6 Pretty much a rewrite

+- Each module / container now has it's own branch within the cps-connector repo.
 - Read actions (metadata / content) is now a separate container.
 - Update actions are now queued using RabbitMQ and handled by a dedicated Python worker.
 - PHP based Dashboard for ACC / PROD environment with option to view transaction metadata.